kata-ai/kata-platform-docs/docs/tutorial/telegram-integration.md

 ## Create Channel with Telegram

 In Kata Platform, you can add Channels in a Deployment.
-Go to “Deployment” menu and click “View Channel”.
+Go to "Deployment" menu and click "View Channel".
 Here you can add new Channel.

 ![tel-8](./images/connecting-with-telegram/tel-8.png)